awalford16/mkdocs-site/docs/operations/ceph_terminology.md

 The CRUSH rules assigned to specific OSDs can be viewed with one of the following commands:

 ```
+ceph osd crush rule ls
 ceph osd pool ls detail
 ceph osd pool get POOL_NAME crush_rule
 ```

 ## Placement Groups

 Ceph can allocate OSDs to a "pool" which can be allocated for specific types of data.
 When pools are created, it also creates a set of PGs.

 PGs are identified with the format of `POOL_ID.PG_ID` where the PG ID is a hexidecimal number.
 Each of these PGs map to a random set of OSDs which can be viewed by running the command `ceph pg map $PG_ID`.